 Evading IDS, Firewalls, and Honeypots

-The computer based and the closed book exam for CEH certifications consists of 125 multiple choice questions out of which a passing score of 70% is to be attained to successfully complete the certification (70% of 125 questions turns out to 88 questions to be answered right, in order to complete the certification exam with a success).
+The computer-based and the closed book exam for certifications consists of 125 multiple choice questions out of which a passing score of 70% is to be attained to successfully complete the certification (70% of 125 questions turns out to 88 questions to be answered right, in order to complete the certification exam with a success).
 The exam can be taken in any examination center or a Pearson VUE testing center.
 With the details on the exam known, let us take a look at the actual content areas and also look at the scoring areas.

 The domains of knowledge are further structured into only 7 content areas and each of these content areas are weighted differently with different weightages.
 Let us know individually look into all of these seven categories and try to understand the practical usage of it and also on concentrating on the scoring areas.

 1. Background (4%): This section of the exam has only 5 questions to it and basically aims at testing the individual’s knowledge on various kinds of software, hardware, and systems that are vulnerable to hackers.

 Analysis / Assessment (13%): The second section of the exam concentrates on the data/system analysis and risk / technical assessments.
 This section constitutes to about 16 questions focusing on the points discussed above (on the factors that do contribute towards systems vulnerability and the techniques that could be put to use in identifying these factors.)

 Security (25%): The second largest section of the Ethical hacking certification exam focuses mainly on the security areas and this section constitutes of 31 questions.
 This section will definitely test the knowledge of individuals attempting the Ethical hacking certification examination and it mainly tests the knowledge on the following subjects: